SCC Arbitration Institute

 Who appoints the arbitrators?

-The majority of the arbitration appointments in SCC arbitrations are made by the parties, only around 35 percent are made by the SCC Board.
-However, the Board appoints around 70 percent of all sole arbitrators and 50-60 percent of all chairpersons.
+The majority of the arbitration appointments in SCC arbitrations are made by the parties, only around 30-40 percent of the appointments are made by the SCC Board.
+However, the SCC Board appoints around 70 percent of all sole arbitrators and 50-60 percent of all chairpersons of three-member tribunals.

 If the dispute is to be resolved by a sole arbitrator, the SCC gives the parties 10 days to appoint an arbitrator jointly.
 If they do not agree on an arbitrator, the SCC Board makes the appointment.
 For three-member tribunals, each side appoints one arbitrator and the SCC appoints the chairperson, unless the parties agree otherwise.
-The parties are free to agree on a different procedure for arbitrator appointments, and it is relatively common for the chairperson to be appointed by the parties jointly or by the party-appointed arbitrators.
+The parties are free to agree on a different procedure for arbitrator appointments, and it is relatively common for the chairperson to be appointed by the parties jointly.
+It is uncommon in SCC arbitrations that the chairperson is appointed by the party-appointed arbitrators.

 If a party fails or declines to appoint an arbitrator, the SCC Board will make the appointment on behalf of that party.
 In multi-party arbitrations, if one side comprising multiple parties fails to appoint an arbitrator, the SCC Board may appoint the entire tribunal.